cs-uob/COMS10014/docs/organisation.md

   * Attend an online workshop in which you work on a problem sheet related to a material in groups.
   * Revise the material further in your own time.

 The main learning on this unit will happen in the online workshops.
 Teaching Assistants (TAs) will be around during the workshops to help your group with any questions that you might have.
-In these workshops, you will work in groups of 12 called _bubbles_ and you will stay in the same bubble for the entire unit - a good way to safely socialise with some other students on your course.
+In these workshops, you will work in groups of 12 and you will stay in the same group for the entire unit - a good way to safely socialise with some other students on your course.

 The timetabled sessions for this unit are: